 This is a great question because it’s an objection.
 I want to see how they handle objections like they would from a potential client or from a co-worker with a contrarian opinion.

 —Jordan Wan, CFA & Founder/CEO, CloserIQ

-Since people are trying to cover themselves for anything that boss might say, it’s amazing the things they’ll reveal.
-They’ll very often tell you things that last boss would never have brought up, even if the last boss would be allowed to deal with a reference which often they aren’t.
+Since people are trying to cover themselves for anything that their boss might say, it’s amazing the things they’ll reveal.
+They’ll very often tell you things that the last boss would never have brought up, even if the last boss would be allowed to deal with a reference, which often they aren’t.

 —Barry Maher, Barry Maher & Associates

 What scares you the most in life?

 Would you have a problem cleaning the toilets?